 Do you spend a lot of time creating logo files?
 Are you unsure which formats to send to a client?
-Do you properly prepare logo files to prevent potential issues?
+Are you properly preparing logo files to prevent potential issues?
 Find out that and how to add value to your work by following these best practices from me and guest Michael Bruny-Groth from The Logo Package.

 - Logo Package Express (save 10% with the discount code boost10)